hwdong-net/hwdong-net.github.io/_posts/2020-05-04-A short  git&github tutorial.md

 > origin  https://github.com/user/repo.git (push)
 ```

-After some work on this local git repository,you can pull it to github server.
+After some work on this local git repository,you can push it to github server.

 ```python
 git push -u origin master